 Approach #1: Consciously be aware that you are aware as much as you can, sort of like a habitual check-in, so that your mind eventually allows it to take the forefront of your experience and lead the way effortlessly.

-Approach #2: Remove all of the psychological blocks that keep you from being aware of your awareness effortlessly.
+Approach #2: Let go of all of the psychological blocks that keep you from being effortlessly aware of your awareness.

 It is quite likely that it will be most effective for you to take both approaches as one begets the other.
 When you are aware that you are aware, you begin to become much more aware of the blocks that keep you from consistently being aware of your awareness.
 The noticing itself is often enough to dislodge or eliminate a given block.
 In this way, approach #1 helps you undertake approach #2.
 From the other direction, by actively hunting down your blocks, you are purposely becoming aware of them and letting go of them, which frees you to be more aware of your awareness.
 In this way, approach #2 helps you undertake approach #1.